openvinotoolkit/geti-sdk/README.md

 - `upload_all_projects` -- Uploads all projects found in a specified folder to the SC cluster.

-- `create_project_single_task` -- Creates a single task project on the SC cluster, potentially using annotations and labels from an external dataset.
+- `create_project_single_task_from_dataset` -- Creates a single task project on the SC cluster, potentially using labels and uploading annotations from an external dataset.

-- `create_task_chain_project` -- Creates a task chain project on the SC cluster, potentially using annotations and labels from an external dataset.
+- `create_task_chain_project_from_dataset` -- Creates a task chain project on the SC cluster, potentially using labels and uploading annotations from an external dataset.

 For further details regarding these methods, please refer to the method documentation and the [code snippets](#downloading-and-uploading-projects) and